vbsreenu/Illumina-CoVID19-RefMap/README.md

 Assembly statistics are generated using  SAM_STATS and coverage is plotted using SameerReport
 ```
-SAM_STATS_tbl $id.sam > $id.stats
+SAM_STATS_tbl file.sam > file.stats
-SameerReport-Small $id.sam &
+SameerReport-Small file.sam
 ```

+### Data for Climb upload

-For phylogenetic analysis, ARTIC consortium is asking on consensus sequence and only mapped reads in sorted bam file.
+For phylogenetic analysis, ARTIC consortium is asking consensus sequence and only mapped reads in sorted bam file.

+We have to strip LabIDs from file names and also from sam files.
 In below command we are removing comment line from sam header i.e "@CO:", printing only mapped reads and converting them to sorted bam file.

-Sam fie comment header has command line arguements which sometimes contain original fastq file with LabIDs.
+Sam fie comment header has command line arguements which sometimes contain original fastq file name with LabIDs.

 ```
 grep -v "^@CO" file.sam|samtools view -F4 -bS  - |samtools sort  -o  file.bam